 College Access Corps

-AmeriCorps members are placed at selected member campuses, non-profits, or K-12 institutions, where they will help develop, implement or coordinate college access programs within their local communities.
-AmeriCorps members will recruit and train college students from their campuses or participating campuses to act as college access coaches to economically disadvantaged youth in schools, community agencies, or to student groups, that have a student population that is at least 50% eligible for the federally-funded free/reduced lunch program.
+AmeriCorps members are placed at selected member campuses, non-profits, or K-12 institutions, where they help develop, implement or coordinate college access programs within their local communities.
+AmeriCorps members recruit and train college students from their campuses or participating campuses to act as college access coaches to economically disadvantaged youth in schools, community agencies, or to student groups, that have a student population that is at least 50% eligible for the federally-funded free/reduced lunch program.

 Contact Kaycie López Jones, Educational Equity Program Manager at firstname.lastname@example.org or 503-406-3571

 CAC is made possible through the following partnerships: